-Secure messaging tools have become an integral part of modern society-for example, the top 3 messenger tools (WhatsApp, Facebook Messenger, and WeChat) have a combined 3 billion user accounts.1 In spite of the popularity of these tools, researchers have identified significant problems with their security and usability [2, 10, 19, 33, 35].
+Secure messaging tools have become an integral part of modern society-for example, the top-3 messenger tools have more than billion users each.1 Despite the popularity of these tools, researchers have identified significant problems with their security and usability [3, 16, 29, 46, 48].
 In particular, when users misunderstand or misconfigure these tools, they risk exposing their sensitive data.
 For example, it was recently demonstrated that users' private chats could be found using Google search if links to those chat sessions had previously been shared online.2

-There is extensive research on improving secure messaging, both from traditional security [30] and usable security perspectives [2, 6].
+There is extensive research into improving secure messaging, both from traditional security [43] and usable security [3, 8] perspectives.
 Still, most research has focused on improving the security and usability of one-to-one communication.
-As such, while there have been some attempts to develop secure group chat protocols [5, 23, 27], there remains a lack of research on users' expectations and requirements for secure group chat.
+As such, while there have been some attempts to develop secure group chat protocols [7, 35, 39], there remains a lack of research into users' expectations and requirements for secure group chat.

 In this work, we attempt to address this gap via an exploratory survey of group chat users.
 The goals of this survey are threefold.
-First, we want to better understand users' security and privacy perceptions and requirements for group chat.
+First, we want to understand better users' security and privacy perceptions of and requirements for group chat.
 Second, we want to suggest improvements to existing tools to help users stay secure.
-Third, we want to understand how culture might impact perceptions and requirements.
+Third, we want to understand how national differences might impact perceptions and requirements.
 Taken together, we believe this information will be invaluable to both tool designers and security researchers.